ninjagains/screenshot-maker/README.md

 ## Usage

 1. Run `fastlane frameit` inside a directory of screenshots.
 This will produce a bunch of image files `*_framed.png`
-2. Run `make-screenshots` in the same directory
+2. Run `screenshot-maker` in the same directory
 3. The script will find all the `*_framed.png` files that [fastlane](https://fastlane.tools/) created and spice them up a bit.

 |                                          `fastlane frameit`                                          |                                         `screenshot-maker`                                          |